kpapian/protractor-autotests/documents/test-designs/fr01-login-tests.md

 Pass/Fail criteria:

-1. fr01_5 - the login form is closed.
+1. The login form is closed.

 ```gherkin
 Given the user open site